 Other research in to violence in apes is highlighting the importance of females moderating male violence (kit Opie of University of Bristol).
 Primates, who live in groups where only females leave the group, where males form coalitions, males are dominant over females and males are exclusively responsible for defending the group, all trend towards increased levels of violence.
 So perhaps increased sex equality in human societies could lead to decreasing levels of violence.

 So, I conclude that humans don‘t need to base their societies on violence.
 Violence is a learnt behaviour that can be unlearnt.
+It happens because some one or some group thinks they can benefit from its use, which in the long run is unlikely to be true.
 There is an alternative way to live and (despite what is reported in the news and we encounter on the internet) most of us have chosen that path of peace, it just needs the majority to convince the minority that it is so.
 Perhaps if Russia had a First Lady and the Chinese Government was 50/50 male female rather than 100% male and everyone shunned anyone gaining from using any form of violence, we might see a better world.

 If we recognised we are one global tribe of humanity, all living on the same planet, perhaps we would realise there is no "other" to fight, and through out history, we have only been harming our selves.